metal-stack/mini-lab/roles/zitadel/README.md

 # Zitadel

 Role that deploys and manages and configures Zitadel, an open-source identity and access management system.
+Here you can find the project: [Zitadel](https://zitadel.com/)

 ## UI